 The Bottom Line on What To Ask Your Mortgage Lender

-Although homebuying can be a stressful process, getting the answers to important questions ahead of time should make it easier.
-With the right mortgage lender, program, and terms, you could be in an optimal place to secure one of the biggest assets in your life.
+Although homebuying can be a stressful process, getting your lender to answer these important questions ahead of time should make it easier:

 - What types of mortgages do you offer?

 - What is the loan’s interest rate and APR?